256hax/mad-mints/README.md

 ## Directories
 ### anchor
-Speed test with running local validator(including clone Metaplex Programs).
+Speed test with local validator.
+When you run anchor, clone Metaplex Programs for mint NFTs.

 ### packages
-Utility scripts(e.g. Create durable nonce).
+Utility scripts(e.g. create durable nonce).
+Call this packages(specifically dist directory) from anchor or other scripts.
 Note: this is local npm package(private mode).

 ## Setup and Run